zibonbadi/liquidms/README.md

 ### Hosting a liquidMS node

 liquidMS is able to mirror server listings of any API-compliant SRB2 HTTP V1 master server within it's own server database.

+To allow for load balancing optimized network architectures and maximum possible uptime, liquidMS was designed with three layers of components in mind:

+1. The *ODBC Database* at the core.
+Think of it as the model to liquidMS, being responsible for managing all hosted data.
+For security, we deliberately left management of world rooms and banned server subnets to the database server administrator as to guarantee consistency across a ring of first party liquidMS nodes in terms of authorization and API I/O.
+2. *First party liquidMS nodes* to supply a V1 compatible API for registering worldwide netgames and joining the universe.
+These nodes are also responsible for fetching universe netgames into the ODBC database, due to their need for an authorized database access.
+More on the concept of fetching down below.
+3. *Universe servers* and *snitches* to provide the first party liquidMS nodes and by extension the database with universewide netgames.
+   More on the concept of snitching down below.

+liquidMS supports banning of servers through use of the database table `bans`, consisting of the fields `host`, `subnetmask` and `expire`.
+As the names suggest, it allows administrators to ban ranges of IPs based on *subnet masks* rather than traditional numeric ranges.
+This allows for more precise control of IP ranges through carefully crafted subnet masks at the expense of subnet masks being restricted to sizes equal to a power of two.
+The field `expire` contains a timestamp defining the expiration date and by extension duration of the ban after which the entry will be automatically removed from the database.
+The default value is the time of entry plus 24 hours.
+A timestamp of `NULL` defines a permanent ban.

+### Fetching

 The script `fetch.php` parses server listings fetched from said master servers defined in `config.yaml` and upserts them into it's defined ODBC database.
 For recurring execution, this script can be used either through the supplied daemon script `liquidanacron.php` or independently as a system-managed regular occurrence, such as a scheduled task on Windows or a (ana)cronjob on POSIX.